-Alternative Screening Results Summary of Rationale for Eliminating or Forwarding Alternatives No Action Forwarded for detailed Minimal environmental effect.
-Required to be evaluated in an analysis EIS per NEPA regulations W-1 Eliminated Highest effects to floodplains and prime farmland of all alignment alternatives.
-Highest anticipated crash rate for the western corridor alternatives.
-Higher effects to ungulate habitat, cultural resources, a historic resource and rare plant communities than other alternatives in the western corridor.
-Other alternatives would have less environmental effects.
-W-2 Eliminated High effects to floodplains, visual resources and prime farmlands.
-Adverse effects to one historic resource.
-Other western corridor alternatives had less effect to historic/cultural resources.
-W-3 Eliminated High effects to visual resources, prime farmlands, rare plant communities and floodplains.
+Alternative Screening Results Summary of Rationale for Eliminating or Forwarding Alternatives W-3 Eliminated High effects to visual resources, prime farmlands, rare plant communities and floodplains.
 This alignment also crossed an area known to support ungulate populations.
-W-4 Forwarded for detailed Least cultural resource (based on preliminary information), analysis floodplain and visual quality effects compared to the other western corridor alternatives.
-No direct effects to ungulate habitat or rare plant communities.
+W-4 Forwarded for detailed analysis Least cultural resource (based on preliminary information), floodplain and visual quality effects compared to the other western corridor alternatives.
+No effects to ungulate habitat or rare plant communities.
 C-1 Eliminated High effects to historic resources Highest predicted number of crashes.
 High effects to cultural resources, residential displacement and wetlands.
 C-2 Eliminated High effects to cultural resources.
 High effects to floodplains, wetlands and visual resources.
-C-3 Forwarded for detailed Least floodplain, visual and wetland effects in the central analysis corridor.
+C-3 Forwarded for detailed analysis Least floodplain, visual and wetland effects in the central corridor.
 No effects to cultural resources.
-E-1 Eliminates Only alternative in the eastern corridor that affects a historic resource.
-High direct effects to wetlands and rare plant communities.
-E-2 Forwarded for detailed Less effect to wetlands and tributaries compared to other analysis corridor alternatives.
+E-1 Eliminated Only alternative in the eastern corridor that affects a historic resource.
+High effects to wetlands and rare plant communities E-2 Forwarded for detailed analysis Less effect to wetlands and tributaries compared to other corridor alternatives.
 Avoided cultural resources.
 Greater safety benefit compared to alternatives in other corridors E-3 Eliminated Similar to E-2 but with slightly higher effects to wetlands.
-Directly affected two rare plant communities that E-2 avoided.
+Affected two rare plant communities that E-2 avoided.